axiom-data-science/portal-docs/DataCatalog.rst

 Data Files from the Research Workspace
 ======================================

-The [Research Workspace](https://researchworkspace.com/intro/) is a gateway to make project-based research data available publicly through the portal.
+The _'Research Workspace <https://researchworkspace.com/intro/>'_ is a gateway to make project-based research data available publicly through the portal.
 Project data accessible through the catalog can be searched using the Advanced search options.

 #.
 Click on the title of interest in the catalog.
 #.
 Choose the ``Project Data`` tab.